antonagestam/django-text/README.rst

 Intuitive text editing for humans using Django.

-This project is in early development, will change rapidly and most likely has bugs.
+This project is in early development, please test it out and report any bugs!

 Installation
 ------------